-73-year-old female with lymphoma in hospital on chemotherapy and diagnosed with pneumonia and septic shock
+A 73-year-old female with lymphoma was in the hospital on chemotherapy and diagnosed with pneumonia and septic shock.

 - Subsequent blood cultures were negative, but the patient deteriorated, developed septic shock, and required intubation.